paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 I then created individual scenes per Keynote and Session that started with the main content source, in most cases a media source that contained the pre-recorded session video.
 By default I added both the Compression and Noise Suppression filters to the videos (this helped a ton with background noise and substandard microphones) and 2 x Audio Monitor filters (one for OBS ninja, one for headphones) to ensure sound got to where it needed to go.
 I also skimmed through the video and made sure sound was high green to mid orange at peak and adjusted the gain to suit.

-> Note: you can copy transforms and filters from one source to another, this made it very easy to make the videos consistent.

 Next I added the Session overlay and adjusted the Video media to fit inside the virtual frame of the overlay.
 If the video source wasn't perfectly 16:9 I made the video slightly bigger than the transparent part of the overlay and let it  crop off the edges.

+> Note: you can copy transforms and filters from one source to another, this made it very easy to make the videos consistently sized.

 Finally I added a text overlay that went over the title bar to add the Session title and speaker name.